Dzysimon/CEC20_Test_Suite/readme.md

-# CEC20 Test Function Suite for Single Objective Bound Constrained Numerical Optimization(Python Version)
+# CEC20 Test Function Suite for Single Objective Bound Constrained Numerical Optimization(Python Wrapper)

 ## User Instructions
 1. The DLL file is generated from the cpp file.